Emmanuel Boateng (footballer, born 1994): Early life and education

-Club career
+Career

-Helsingborgs
+Helsingborg

 During the summer of 2013, he played with USL Premier Development League side Ventura County Fusion while still enrolled in college.

 He appeared in 5 games for the Fusion, scoring once.

-After receiving an invitation to train with Swedish Allsvenskan side Helsingborgs IF later that summer, Boateng paid for his own airplane ticket across the Atlantic Ocean to be able to visit the club.
+After receiving an invitation to train with the Swedish Allsvenskan side Helsingborgs IF later that summer, Boateng paid for his airplane ticket across the Atlantic Ocean to be able to visit the club.
 He made a big impression and soon thereafter they signed him to a three-and-a-half-year contract in July 2013.
 He would appear in 37 Allsvenskan matches over his three seasons with the club, scoring 4 times in the league.
 He also helped the club reach the Svenska Cupen final in 2014, scoring two goals in five appearances, and came on as a second-half substitute in the final itself; a 0–1 defeat to IF Elfsborg on 18 May.

 LA Galaxy

 Boateng was transferred to LA Galaxy of Major League Soccer in January 2016.
 He made his debut against the Colorado Rapids on 12 March 2016, where he replaced Mike Magee, but was unable to save the Galaxy from a 1–0 loss.
 He scored his first goal for the club on 23 April 2016 against Real Salt Lake, helping the Galaxy to a 5–2 victory, while also notching two assists.
 This performance earned him Player of the Week honors.
 Boateng scored his second goal of the season on 7 September, the first goal of a 3–3 draw at RSL.

 During the 2016 MLS Cup Playoffs, in LA's knockout round match against Real Salt Lake, Boateng fouled Javier Morales, conceding a penalty which was successfully taken by Joao Plata to tie the game at 1.
 However, Boateng atoned for his mistake by scoring two goals within eight minutes, leading Galaxy to a 3–1 win.
 After the game, teammate Landon Donovan compared Boateng's first goal to Lionel Messi, saying that "he has that in him", while manager Bruce Arena described his performance as an "excellent, break out game".

 Boateng's contract with LA Galaxy concluded at the end of their 2018 season.
 Boateng re-signed with Galaxy on 14 January 2019.